Exceptions to the six-year maximum may be granted annually if it is:

 21. |

 Meet to vote.
-The PRG Chair takes the portfolios to the peer review group meeting for referencing candidate credentials.
-The PRG Chair verifies attendance.
+The PRG Chair sends out the link to online portfolios to the peer review group for referencing candidate credentials.
+The PRG monitor and chair verify attendance.
 Tenured candidates for promotion are entitled to vote on all other candidates for tenure and promotion but must not be present during consideration of their own candidacy.
-The PRG Chair conducts the meeting.
-Monitors must be present for the entire meeting.
+The PRG chair conducts the meeting.
+PRG monitor must be present for the entire meeting.
 No discussion should take place during the meeting without the monitor being present.
 Interviewing: Interviews with the candidates are optional but may be requested by either the PRG or the candidate.
-Candidates may be questioned only in the following areas: job description, policy criteria and faculty evaluation criteria.
+Candidate may be questioned only in the following areas: portfolio content or criteria, and/or duties and responsibilities outlined in PA-24-01.
 After the interview the candidates must leave the room.
-Voting on candidates for promotion/tenure: The PRG Chair states: “In all cases, peer groups have qualified privilege of academic confidentiality against disclosure of individual tenure and promotion votes unless there is evidence that casts doubt upon the integrity of the peer group.”
+Voting on candidate for promotion/tenure: The PRG chair states, “In all cases, peer groups have qualified privilege of academic confidentiality against disclosure of individual tenure and promotion votes unless there is evidence that casts doubt upon the integrity of the peer group.”
 The PRG’s action is recommended based upon a majority vote of the tenured faculty voting.
-After secret balloting, the monitor seals the ballots and holds for tally with the PT Chair.
-Providing feedback for Probationary Faculty: The monitor distributes tenure-track feedback forms (Form E) for other tenure-track faculty to the member of the PRG who did not bring completed forms and offers opportunity for discussion.
-Monitor seals the completed forms in an envelope.
-Either the monitor or the PT Chair delivers the completed forms (Form E) to and gives them to the dean.
-The PRG Chair returns the portfolios to the dean after the meeting has ended. |
+After secret balloting, the monitor seals the ballots and holds for tally with the PT chair.
+Providing feedback for probationary faculty: The monitor distributes tenure-track feedback forms (form E) and offers opportunity for discussion.
+Monitor seals the completed forms in an envelope and gives them to the dean. |

 Within one working day after PRG voting meeting |

-P/T Chair |
+PT Chair & Monitor |

 22. |

-Ballot Tallying: The ballots are tallied, verified and recorded by the assigned monitor and the Chair of the PT Committee.
-Forms A and B and/or Forms C and D are completed and signed. |
+Ballot Tallying: The ballots are tallied, verified and recorded by the assigned monitor and the chair of the PT Committee.
+The monitor completes and signs the appropriate forms (forms A, B, C, D) and then records the results. |

 Within two working days after PRG voting meeting |